ENGR161-Team1/Proj2_FermModel_Team01/README.md

 # Ethanol Plant Model

 ## Overview
 This project contains a model of an ethanol production plant, developed as part of ENGR-16100 coursework.
-The model simulates the complete production pipeline from raw materials to high-purity ethanol through mass balance calculations and process efficiency modeling.
+The model simulates the complete production pipeline from raw materials to high-purity ethanol through mass balance calculations, process efficiency modeling, and fluid transport dynamics.

 ## Description
 The model simulates four key stages of ethanol production: